 I am a to-be scholar on Indology (the study of India - "Indo-logia"), and a big fan of Indian culture.
 Besides this, I am also...

 (2) I am a somewhat scholarly type, especially in regard to cultural anthropology, philosophy and religious study (n.b.
-I am not religious but simply an agnostic simultaneously a little spiritual)and finance and investment.
+I am not religious but simply an agnostic simultaneously a little spiritual) as well as on finance and investment stuff.
 I don't give a high opinion on ethnocentrism and I try to understand a cultural confrontation in a holistic way, i.e. to find out the whole picture and linkage, then try to understand and adapt, finally to appreciate other people's way of life.

 (3) I live a peripatetic life and have been to more than 60 nations in every continent.
 To paraphrase, I have encountered so many different cultures and I enjoyed a lot, simultaneously I have to know what culture is by definition and try to internalize and digest.
-I meet local people and always wanna get involved, keep learning their culture, simultaneously enriching my experience, and making sincere and genuine friends.
+I meet local people and always wanna get involved, keep learning their culture, enriching my precious cultural experience, and making sincere and genuine friends.

 (4) Outdoor: Scuba Diving, hiking and less technically oriented mountaineering (say Kilimanjaro sort) are my things.

 (5) Books: I enjoy reading and collecting Books on humanity under following categories:

 Hinduism, Islam of the Indian subcontinent, and Buddhism; Cultural Anthropology, Western Philosophy, Comparative Mythology, Greek Mythology, world religions, Learning Languages (Spanish and Sanskrit), Finance and Investment, Economics, mathematics and maybe a little bit literature but not quite into it.